lndecastro/AI_Literacy/tempBook2/Module_8_Sample_Case_Studies.md

 Ethical boundary: Educational exercise only; do not provide medical advice.

 Reference: Clinical Guideline (simplified):
-[Paste the text from guideline.txt]
+[Upload file guideline.txt]

 Task:
-1) Read the following anonymized patient data from patient_records.csv (pasted below).
+1) Read the following anonymized patient data from patient_records.csv (upload file).
 2) For each case, summarize under: Key Findings | Potential Risks | Next Steps (guideline-aligned).
 3) Identify potential red flags for escalation based on the guideline.
 4) End with a brief caveat noting that all recommendations require expert validation.